© Crown copyright 2021

 - personal pensions approved for tax purposes

 - retirement annuity contracts

-If your pension scheme is not an approved or registered scheme you may be able to exclude it from your bankruptcy by:
+If your pension scheme is not an approved or registered scheme you might be able to exclude it from your bankruptcy by:

 - applying to the court for an ‘exclusion order’, or

 - making a qualifying agreement (an understanding with the trustee that the pension should be excluded)

 If your pension is part of the bankruptcy, it can be used to make payments to your creditors.

 Payments made to you from your pension scheme, including any lump sums, before the end of your bankruptcy can be used as part of an Income Payments Agreement (IPA) or Income Payments Order (IPO).
 This will involve you paying some of your debt with your income.

 If you are able to take money from your pension following changes to the law in April 2015, but have chosen not to do so, the trustee may look at the value of your available pension fund.
 If this would give you access to enough money to make a different arrangement to pay your creditors, the trustee can ask the court to cancel (annul) the bankruptcy.

 If you die while bankrupt the trustee will claim any death benefit, usually a lump sum payable from the pension, where a person has not already been nominated to receive the benefit.
 If a person has been nominated within the pension scheme to receive the death benefit, it will still be paid to them.